briel0/number-base-converter/README.md

 - Python
 - Tkinter

-## Future Improvements
-Adding support for more base systems such as base 3, base 5, etc.
-Adding an option to convert fractional numbers.
-Adding copy to clipboard functionality for the converted numbers.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute, please create a pull request with your changes.